Have you ever wondered if ear wax can cause tinnitus? Or how much ear wax is too much? What is the purpose of ear wax, anyway?

 It's a good idea to discuss if and when to have wax removed with your ear and hearing care professionals to determine if pre-scheduling ear wax removal appointments is necessary, or if there are at-home techniques that can be safe and effective.

 For people who need professional wax removal, the procedure typically scheduled once every couple weeks to months.

-For ear syringing to improve tinnitus, the ear wax must be blocking sound from passing through the ear canal and ear syringing must remove enough of the ear wax so as to create a pathway for sound.
+For wax removal to improve tinnitus, the ear wax must be blocking sound from passing through the ear canal and removal method must remove enough of the ear wax so as to create a pathway for sound.

-It's possible that ear syringing can improve tinnitus if it flushes the wax or softens it such that the wax comes out of the ears naturally.
+It's possible that wax removal can improve tinnitus if it softens the wax such that it comes out of the ears naturally.